The gender dimension in research

 Read the fact sheet from the expert group.

-We are also taking part in GENDER-IN, a project financed by the European Economic Area.
-The project will enhance mutual learning process between scholars and researchers in Norway and Greece, on the integration of a gender perspective in research.
+We have also taken part in GENDER-IN, a project financed by the European Economic Area.
+The project meant to enhance mutual learning process between scholars and researchers in Norway and Greece, on the integration of a gender perspective in research.
 This task is a requirement of the EU funding mechanisms with the view of improving the quality of research and its excellence.
-The project will work on the six different interdisciplinary research areas in Horizon Europe, by arranging webinars on the different topics.
+The project worked on the six different interdisciplinary research areas in Horizon Europe, by arranging webinars on the different topics.

 Our news magazine